adhocmaster/everest/tools/vmcreate_k8s/README.md

 `% git clone https://github.com/iharijono/everest.git`
 2. go to the directory 'everest/tools/vmcreate_k8s'.
 `% cd everest/tools/vmcreate_k8s`
 3. execute 'kube.sh'.
-Optional you can configure your kubernetes cluster before executing it by setting environment variables:
+Optionally you can configure your kubernetes cluster before executing it by setting environment variables:
    - NODES: setting how many nodes of kubernetes cluster you will instantiate, default is 3.
    For example:
    `% ./kube.sh`
    will create kubernetes cluster with 3 nodes.
    `% NODES=5 ./kube.sh`
    will create kubernetes cluster with 5 nodes.

 ## How to clean up
 1. execute 'kube.sh -d'.
 WARNING: if you create kubernetes with NODES environment variabler set (see above), you MUST use the same environment variable again!!!, for example (corresponding to above):
    `% ./kube.sh -d`
    will delete kubernetes cluster with 3 nodes.
    `% NODES=5 ./kube.sh -d`
    will delete kubernetes cluster with 5 nodes.

 ## Troubleshooting
 TBD